 As a result he gained prominence in the early 1980s as a young entrepreneur of the booming curry industry.
 This led to him becoming one of the most prominent figures in the history of the Bangladesh Caterers Association, the largest body of curry restaurant owners.

-His strong entrepreneurial sense has resulted in him setting up many restaurants and businesses over the last thirty years.
+For more than forty years, his strong entrepreneurial sense has resulted in him setting up many restaurants and businesses.

 With respect to awards and recognition, in 2012, the BB (British Bangladeshi) Power 100 List, ranked him as one of the top ten most influential BB individuals in the UK.
 The following year he was awarded first place in the Community Personality category in the BB Power 100 Awards 2013.
 He has been recognised in the BB100 2016 in the Networks and Associations category.
 Channel S Television awarded him Business Personality of the year in 2013.

 The British Bangladeshi Who's Who, is an annual publication, which is a celebration of individuals from various sectors who are at the top of their respective fields.
-Bajloor has been listed a number of times in 2008, 2009, 2010, 2012, 2013 and 2014 for his work in Catering and Communications.
-In 2015 he was listed for his work in the Business & Community Sector.
-In 2014 Bajloor was awarded in recognition for his outstanding contribution.
+Mr Rashid has been listed a number of times in 2008, 2009, 2010, 2012, 2013 and 2014 for his work in Catering and Communications.
+In 2014 he was awarded in recognition for his outstanding contribution.
+From 2015 to 2019, he has been listed for his work in the Business & Community Sector.

 Mr Rashid's business activity has been prolific in the UK and Bangladesh.
 His efforts include state-of-the art restaurants, a property company, an insurance company, a hospitality resort and three medicare service institutions including a 500 bed medical college hospital in Bangladesh.
 Mr Rashid is also a director of a Bangladeshi travel tour company and a chairman of a company specialising in gas filling station outlets.